Thairo Estrada Player Props: Giants vs. Blue Jays

 Thairo Estrada At The Plate

-- Among the qualified hitters, he ranks 42nd in batting average, while his on-base percentage ranks 74th and he is 64th in slugging.
+- He ranks 35th in batting average, 69th in on base percentage, and 60th in slugging among qualifying hitters in MLB play.

-- Estrada has picked up a hit in 74.6% of his 63 games this year, with more than one hit in 31.7% of them.
+- Estrada has reached base via a hit in 48 games this year (of 64 played), and had multiple hits in 21 of those games.

-- Estrada has had an RBI in 21 games this year (33.3%), including four multi-RBI outings (6.3%).
+- In 22 games this year (34.4%), Estrada has picked up an RBI, and in five of those games (7.8%) he had two or more.
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.